About 1 Hour

 Why You Should Brine the Chicken?

 While it may seem like an unimportant process to some, brining is a must if you are cooking any type of meat.

 No mater what type of brine you are using, even the most basic water and salt brine can have a huge impact on your meat.

 A brine adds flavor and keeps the meat tender and juicy when cooked.
 It makes the meat loose the protein structure and as a result, it increases the juiciness.
 It allows extra water and flavors to be trapped by the protein during the process and then turn them into moisture and flavor during the cooking process.

-That's why it is very important, especially for our smoked boneless chicken breast recipe.
+That's why it is very important, especially for our smoked chicken breasts recipe.

 Back to the Brining Process

-To begin, fill a large, rectangular/round container with the mixture of cold water, salt and sugar.
+To prepare the brine for our smoked chicken breasts, begin by filling a large, rectangular/round container with the mixture of cold water, salt and sugar.
 Make sure there is enough space to fit and cover the chicken with the mixture.
 This will be your basic brine.

 If you’re feeling adventurous, add ¼ cup of soy sauce, lemon juice and olive oil to the mixture, especially if you decide to prep your chicken for a few more hours.